 Yes, but each participating region/city has its own organizer and registration site.
 Be sure you are registering on the right sites.
 Make sure to leave enough time to get to your next gig and tell the each venue about your plans.

 You can find all participating towns/regions from the state at Make Music CT.

 What if my band signs up now, but has to back out later?

-Performances can be edited up until the registration deadline of May 31st.
+Performances can be edited up until the registration deadline (Sunday, 6/18).
 Once you are locked in, we are counting on you to perform!
-If you do need to cancel, please let both the Arts Council and your venue know immediately so that we can help find a replacement.
-All performances that are registered and confirmed by the deadline of May 31st will be locked in and publicized.
+If you do need to cancel, please let both the Arts Council and your venue know immediately.
+All performances that are registered and confirmed by the deadline will be locked in and publicized.

 What if I play an instrument, but don’t have my own band?

 You can play a solo performance or connect with other artists and plan joint performances on the Matchmaking Portal.
-You can also join or organize a “Mass Appeal” event, a gathering where musicians can come together to jam.
-Reach out to us via (860)-618-0075 or firstname.lastname@example.org for more information.
+You can also join or organize a “Special Project” event, a gathering where musicians of all backgrounds can come together to jam.
+Reach out to us via (860)-618-0075 or email@example.com for more information.

 Are there any noise ordinance restrictions?